dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/guide/features.md

 - Enable: Trigger method `enableFeatures` with the enumeration members of the features that you want to enable.
 - Disable: Trigger method `disableFeatures` with the enumeration members of the features that you want to disable.
-- Check status: Trigger method `isFeatureEnabled` with the enumeration members of the features that you want to check.

 Sample code: